 Training and experience

 All my maternity massage training was taken with the inspirational Suzanne Yates of Well Mother- www.wellmother.org.
 After supporting pregnant and postnatal clients for a few years and listening to their birth stories [and knowing the pressure that the NHS midwives are under at the moment and the strict guidelines that they should adhere to] I decided to train as a birth doula so I could support women throughout their pregnancies, birth and into the postnatal period.
 I did further training with Well Mother with their Massage for Labour course in 2006 and have been working as a doula since 2008 and I have been a recognised doula with Doula UK since 2010 www.doula.org.uk

-I have attended many home births, births in hospitals [most commonly Homerton, Whittington, UCLH ] The Royal London, The Royal Free, St Mary’s and St Thomas’s and births in stand-alone birth centres like The Barkantine on the Isle of Dogs.
-I have supported many water births and natural, active births, hypnobirthing mums, many successful VBAC’s [vaginal birth after caesarean] 2 of which have given birth at home, one twin vaginal birth and many medically assisted births and a few caesarean births.
+I have attended many home births, births in hospitals [most commonly Homerton, Whittington, UCLH ] The Royal London, The Royal Free, St Mary’s and St Thomas’s, Barnet General and births in stand-alone birth centres like The Barkantine on the Isle of Dogs.
+I have supported many water births and natural, active births, hypnobirthing mums, many successful VBAC’s [vaginal birth after caesarean] some of which have given birth at home, one twin vaginal birth and many medically assisted births and a few caesarean births.

 Out of interest I did more doula training with the famous French Obstetrician, natural birth pioneer and author, Michel Odent on his “Paramana Doula” course in Nov 2011.
 This was very interesting for me as he has a very “hands off” approach to doulaing and as I come from a massage background I like to be hands on, where necessary and appropriate of course!
 After training with Michel Odent I began working as a postnatal doula, helping to nurture families in the early weeks after their baby/babies are born, offering practical and emotional support and helping to get breastfeeding off to a good start.